 Our commercial success depends upon our ability to develop, manufacture, market and sell our ReSure Sealant and product candidates and use our proprietary technologies without infringing the proprietary rights of third parties.
 There is considerable intellectual property litigation in the biotechnology, medical device, and pharmaceutical industries.
 We may become party to, or threatened with, infringement litigation claims regarding our products and technology, including claims from competitors or from non-practicing entities that have no relevant product revenue and against whom our own patent portfolio may have no deterrent effect.
 Moreover, we may become party to future adversarial proceedings or litigation regarding our licensed patent portfolio or the patents of third parties.
 Such proceedings could also include contested post-grant proceedings such as oppositions, inter partes review, reexamination, interference or derivation proceedings before the USPTO or foreign patent offices.
 The legal threshold for initiating litigation or contested proceedings is low, so that even lawsuits or proceedings with a low probability of success might be initiated and require significant resources to defend.
 Litigation and contested proceedings can also be expensive and time-consuming, and our adversaries in these proceedings may have the ability to dedicate substantially greater resources to prosecuting these legal actions than we or our licensor can.
 The risks of being involved in such litigation and proceedings may increase as our product candidates near commercialization and as we gain the greater visibility associated with being a public company.
 Third parties may assert infringement claims against us based on existing patents or patents that may be granted in the future.
-We may not be aware of all such intellectual property rights potentially relating to our product candidates and their uses.
+We may not be aware of all such intellectual property rights potentially relating to our product candidates and their uses, or we may incorrectly determine that a patent is invalid or does not cover a particular product or product candidate.
 Thus, we do not know with certainty that ReSure Sealant or any of our product candidates, or our commercialization thereof, does not and will not infringe or otherwise violate any third party's intellectual property.

 We are aware of a family of U.S. patent applications and issued patents that expired in approximately December 2015 and which have claims that ReSure Sealant could be considered as having infringed.
 We believe that the claims of this patent family are subject to a claim of invalidity.
 We are also aware of a U.S. patent with an expiration in 2020 with claims directed to formulations of hydrogels and which could be alleged to cover the hydrogel formulations used in our product candidates OTX-TP and OTX-MP.
 Based on the specifications and file history of that patent, we believe its claims should be construed with a scope that does not cover our product candidates.
 We also believe that such claims, if and to the extent they were asserted against our product candidates, would be subject to a claim of invalidity.
+Further, we are aware of a third-party patent relating to intracanalicular inserts that may relate to, and potentially could be asserted against our intracanalicular insert product candidates, including DEXTENZA and OTX-TP.
+We believe that the claims of this patent are subject to a claim of invalidity.